danfitz/gitbookReads/dont-make-me-think-revisited-a-common-sense-approach-to-web-usability.md

 * **Comments**: Helpful analogy!

-**_Note_**

-> Too-subtle visual cues are actually a very common problem.
-Designers love subtle cues, because subtlety is one of the traits of sophisticated design.
-But Web users are generally in such a hurry that they routinely miss subtle cues.
->  *(39.86490%)*

-* **Comments**: I need to really put this to practice!

 **_Highlight_**

 > One of the ways navigation can counteract the Web’s inherent “lost in space” feeling is by showing me where I am in the scheme of things, the same way that a “You are here” indicator does on the map in a shopping mall—or a National Park.